gurulea93/RwG-Base-Building-2.0---Exile-compatibility/README.md

-## Add these four overrides to class CfgExileCustomCode.
+## Add these four overrides to class CfgExileCustomCode of your Exile config.cpp in your missionfile.

 	class CfgExileCustomCode
 	{